-

 I ended my weekend by visiting it.
 Monuments are important, and the people of Bulbancha knew that.
 We still know that, even if we pretend to be blind to the propaganda.
 What we choose to build in materials that will last far longer than us tell the future humans what we valued.
 I’m glad that part of our stories is removing old monuments that no longer align with our values while adding new monuments that move us a little closer to de-colonizing Bulbancha.

 The Girl with the Striped Stockings or Raleigh Rye Girl is the most famous of E. J. Bellocq’s portraits from Storyville.
-The photo appears on the cover of books, in poetry, and endless examples of life in The District.
+The photo appears on the cover of books, in poetry, and in endless examples of life in The District.
 A surface analysis shows us a pleased woman in finery enjoying a drink.
-E. J. includes many details for analysis that can give us a glimpse into the deeper truth, including that of The District’s children.
+But E. J. includes many details for deeper analysis to give us a glimpse into The District’s truth, including that of the children.

 E.J.
 Bellocq, and American.
 Storyville Portrait. gelatin silver print, c.
 1970, c.
 1912.
 The National Gallery of Art (Washington, D.C.); Patrons’ Permanent Fund, JSTOR, https://jstor.org/stable/community.14906722.
 Accessed 21 June 2025.
 Sometimes viewers miss the prominent bottle of whiskey with label facing forward and statue mimicking the swirling fabric draped on the woman because of her striking stockings and mischievous grin.
 Raleigh Rye was the favored whiskey of the time, according to some sources.
 Some have speculated that this was a commercial photo for Raleigh Rye.1 But descriptions almost always omit the army of feathered rocking chairs on the bottom of the table.